 14-Days Everest Base Camp trekking and tour is A Once-in-a-lifetime journey through majestic Mt Everest 8,848m.

 Mt.
-Everest Base Camp Trekking is always peak season in the Khumbu region, where views of the epic mountains-including Mt.
+Everest Base Camp Trekking Khumbu region, always peak season in the Khumbu region, where views of the epic mountains-including Mt.
 Everest (8,848m) and Mt.
 Lhotse (8,516m)-never go out of style.
 See these mammoth mountains for yourself, up close and personal, on unforgettable 13-night trekking and hiking with Global Adventure Trekking.
 Arriving at Kathmandu, you’ll fly into Lukla, the starting point of our trek and follow the classical Everest Base Camp Trekking.
 Each day will bring breathtaking, jaw-dropping panoramas of mountains, monasteries, wildlife and Sherpa culture, customs and tradition.

 Why Everest Base Camp Trek

-What is the optional highlight of Everest Trekking
+What is the optional highlight of Khumbu region

 The scenery won’t be the only thing to look forward to.
 You will also discover the Trans-Himalayan trade, Yeti Skull Monastery at Khumjung and typical Monastery at Namche village, and the unique Tengboche Monastery.
 Also spend nights at charming teahouses run by Sherpa people, with two full days at the gateway of classical Mt.
 Everest Base Camp Trekking at Namche set aside for acclimatization to the altitude.
 The most pristine Gokyo Lake trek also in the same area.

 Everest Base camp Trek Route